vic-ma/howtodismantle.github.io/_posts/2025-08-16-Influx-and-Chill-Writing-and-Querying-Time-Series-Data-with-Peakboard.md

 temperature,sensor=lab value=26.3
 {% endhighlight %}

-In our Peakboard app, the user can enter the temperature value they want.
-The app adjusts the request body accordingly.
+In our Peakboard app, the user enters the temperature value they want to store:

 ![image](/assets/2025-08-16/030.png)

-The next screenshot shows the Building Block behind the submit button.
-We use a placeholder text to inject the user's value into the body of the HTTP call.
-Besides the body, we need to add two headers:

-- `Content-Type` must be set to `text/plain`
-- `Authorization` must be set to `Token <YourInfluxAPIToken>`
+Here are the Building Blocks behind the submit button:
 ![image](/assets/2025-08-16/040.png)

+We use a placeholder in the request body, and replace it with the user's actual value.
+We also add two headers:
+- `Content-Type`, which is set to `text/plain`.
+- `Authorization`, which is set to `Token <YourInfluxAPIToken>`.

 After sending the request you should see the submitted value in the Influx Data Explorer.